lovehhf/edx-documentation/en_us/install_operations/source/configuration/youtube_api.rst

 the application uses an API key.

 *************************
-Getting a YouTube API key
+Get a YouTube API key
 *************************

 To get the YouTube API key, follow YouTube's `instructions for obtaining